fg-research/website/blog/product/posts/rnn-fx-forecasting.rst

     <p class="blog-post-image-caption">EUR/USD daily exchange rate with technical indicators from 2022-09-05 to 2024-07-31.</p>

-We now proceed to renaming the columns in the format expected by the LNN SageMaker algorithm, where the output names should start with :code:`"y"` and the input names should start with :code:`"x"`.
+We now proceed to renaming the columns in the format expected by the RNN SageMaker algorithm, where the output names should start with :code:`"y"` and the input names should start with :code:`"x"`.

 .. code:: python